 Not only is this list battle-tested by us personally, but these tools are also recommended by countless experts and entrepreneurs.

 Note: We are not financial advisors.
 This is just what we use and do and are describing what has worked for us.

 - Wealthfront: Automate your investing and wealth creation.
-Wealthfront is awesome for 2 things.
 There is a high interest “Cash” account with no minimum and has one of the highest interest rates (if not the highest) around.
-They have been as high as 2%, meaning you can get as much as 2% growth of your money per year just by leaving your money in your cash account.
-Have $1k?
-That’s $20 for free every year.
 No fees, ever!

 Wealthfront is also great for its automated investing.
-They have a robot that factors in your risk tolerance (and if you’re a long term investor, that tolerance is typically pretty high) and invests for you.
+Their sophisticated models help invest your money for you.
 Using our link, you’ll get a free $5k managed and even when you do have to pay fees it’s lower than many other solutions and is worth the time saved in our opinion.
 You can even use it to manage your Roth IRA.

 Our favorite feature of Wealthfront is the ability to automate your savings and investing.
-Have Wealthfront automatically pull from any income/paycheck you get and automatically put it into your “Cash” account and investment accounts so you don’t spend it!
-Don’t even need to think about it, just watch your money rise of time!
+Don’t even need to think about it, just watch your money grow over time!

 - Robinhood / Webull: Most of you probably already know about these.
 If you have particular opinions about the world or companies, this is where you’d go to invest.
 No fees AND they both give you free stocks for joining using our links (in some cases depending on the promotion they’re running, up to $1k in stocks).

 No reason not to get both just to get the free money, to be honest.